 3. Gather pertinent information

-Interviewer can know a lot about the candidates by asking even few but correct questions.
-For example, interviewer can predict the future conduct of candidates by asking them about their past behavior.
+An interviewer can know a lot about the candidates by asking even few but correct questions.
+For example, the interviewer can predict the future conduct of candidates by asking them about their past behavior.

 4. Note the candidate’s response